 What Is Differentiated Math Instruction?

 Differentiated math instruction refers to the collection of techniques, strategies, and adaptations you can use to reach your diverse group of learners and make mathematics accessible to every single one.
-Dr. Timothy Kanold, former president of the National Council of Supervisors of Mathematics (NCSM)—and HMH author—clarifies that differentiation in a math lesson is “differentiation on the entry points into the task for support or the exit point to support student thinking.”
+Dr. Timothy Kanold, former president of the National Council of Supervisors of Mathematics (NCSM)—and HMH author—clarifies that differentiation in a math lesson is “differentiation on the entry points into the task for support or the exit point to advance student thinking.”

 By applying various tools and strategies, such as incorporating technology, assigning hands-on projects, and teaching in math small-group formats, you can help every student meet expectations.
 We know that there are different schools of thought regarding what differentiation means.
 When we use the term, we are talking about providing student choice, voice, and agency.
 Differentiating instruction isn’t meant to add more work to your day.
 Quite the opposite, in fact; it’s meant as a teaching approach that will help you to reach more students in terms of accessibility and equity, making your job both easier and more effective in the long run.